k-box/k-link-video-streaming/docs/development.md

 For the `video.add` request you could use any program that will let you generate JSON requests, like Curl or [Insomnia](https://insomnia.rest/) for example.

 For the `video.uploads` part you need a TUS client.
-An client that can be used is [tus-client-cli](https://github.com/avvertix/tus-client-cli), which is Open Source and available as a single command line executable.
+A client that can be used is [tus-client-cli](https://github.com/avvertix/tus-client-cli), which is Open Source and available as a single command line executable.

 #### Video Pipeline is not working, `ffprobe` or `ffmpeg` missing